bhaveshsingh89/Hotel-Managment-System/README.md

-# Hotel-Managment-System
+# Hotel-Management-System
+Hotel Management System using Java

-Hotel Managment System using Java
+This Hotel Management System was made using Java and NetBeans.
+This was my Mini-Project for Java.